Lady Gaga: 2011–2014: Born This Way, Artpop, and Cheek to Cheek

 Gaga began work on her third studio album, Artpop, in early 2012, during the Born This Way Ball tour.
 She crafted the album to mirror "a night at the club".
 In August 2013, Gaga released the album's lead single "Applause", which reached number one in Hungary, number four in the US, and number five in the UK.
-A lyric video for Artpop track "Aura" followed in October to accompany Robert Rodriguez's Machete Kills, where she plays an assassin named La Chameleon.
+A lyric video for Artpop track "Aura" followed in October to accompany Robert Rodriguez's Machete Kills, where Gaga plays an assassin named La Chameleon.
 The film received generally mixed reviews and earned less than half of its $33 million budget.
 The second Artpop single, "Do What U Want", featured singer R. Kelly and was released later that month, topping the charts in Hungary and reaching number 13 in the US.
 Artpop was released on November 6, 2013, to mixed reviews.
 Helen Brown of The Daily Telegraph criticized Gaga for making another album about her fame and doubted the record's originality, but found it "great for dancing".
 The album debuted atop the Billboard 200 chart, and sold more than 2.5 million copies worldwide as of July 2014.
-"G.U.Y." was released as the third single in March 2014 and peaked at number 76 in the US.
+"G.U.Y." was released as the third single in March 2014 and peaked at number 76 on the US Billboard Hot 100.